-The Pulmonary/Critical Care fellowship is a fully accredited three-year program.
+The Pulmonary and Critical Care Fellowship is a fully accredited three-year program.
 Eligibility requires satisfactory completion of an ACGME-accredited program in Internal Medicine.

 Pulmonary and critical care training is at University of Missouri Health Care, the Ellis Fischel Cancer Center, the Harry S. Truman Memorial Veterans Administration Hospital, Women’s and Children’s Hospital and the Rusk Rehabilitation Hospital, an affiliate of Encompass Health and MU Health Care.
 The Division has primary patient care responsibilities for both the University and VA Hospital’s medical intensive care units.

 Training is obtained in all aspects of pulmonary and critical care medicine.
 Pulmonary training is performed in primary outpatient, as well as referral and consultation outpatient and inpatient settings.
 Trainees receive exposure in all of the basic techniques of pulmonary medicine, including fiber optic bronchoscopy, chest tube placement, sleep medicine, exercise physiology, extensive training in interpretation of pulmonary function tests, thoracentesis, interpretation of pleural fluid findings, pulmonary rehabilitation and pre-operative evaluation.